irc-hslu/irc-hslu.github.io/_projects/GSvsPhotogrammetry.md

 ## Raw Capture Data

-*Note: The raw capture data will be available for download soon.*
+The dataset is available for download from [Hugging Face](huggingface.co/datasets/irc-hslu/GSvsPhotogrammetry).